Looking for a home health care agency in the greater Phoenix metro area?

 How Much Does Home Health Care Cost?

-An average cost of home health care in Arizona is about $23.25 / hour.
+The average cost of home care also should be $25 per Genworth report.
 This type of care is provided by a licensed healthcare provider and allows you with minimal medical care.
 Below is a study by Genworth to show the cost

 See the full Genworth study cost comparison for health care companies in the USA.

 How Much Does Medicare Pay for Home Health Care Per Hour?

 Home health care is usually less expensive than care given in a nursing facility or hospital.